open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

     params:
       vars:
         title: Paired or not?
 Part I
-      selected_scenario_part1: Determine the impact of a hydration campaign on water intake by comparing the intakes before and after the campaign.
+      selected_scenario_part1: Compare literacy levels at the start and end of a year-long reading program for the same group of participants.
       part1:
         ans1:
           value: Paired.